-- 7.1.4 The Technical Finance Team will recover the VAT from HM Revenue and Customs and reimburse the school bank account. - 7.1.5 Monthly accounting returns are required by the County Finance Department showing an analysis of the month's transactions.
-Monthly bank reconciliations should be completed and retained by the school, and made available to the County Finance Department on a monthly basis. - 7.1.6 Schools must obtain guidance from the Technical Finance Team on the management of VAT.
-Schools must pay full regard to the Authority's VAT manual which is available at pertinent in respect of aided schools undertaking duties which are the responsibily of the trustees or the governing body under the trust agreement.
+- 7.1.3 The Treasury Management Team will recover the VAT from HM Revenue and Customs and reimburse the school bank account. - 7.1.4 Monthly accounting returns are required by the County Finance Department showing an analysis of the month's transactions.
+Monthly bank reconciliations should be completed and retained by the school, and made available to the County Finance Department on a monthly basis. - 7.1.5 Schools must obtain guidance from the Treasury Management Team on the management of VAT.
+Schools must pay full regard to the Authority's VAT manual which is available on Page 4327 of the Authority's Intranet.
+Further guidance is available from the Treasury Management Team.
+This is particularly pertinent in respect of aided schools undertaking duties which are the responsibily of the trustees or the governing body under the trust agreement. - 7.1.6 Failure to comply with any of above conditions will result in the removal of the bank account from the school.